Frequently Asked Questions

 Who can apply for a scholarship award?

-Any artist is welcome to apply for a scholarship award and may receive a total of two full scholarships over their lifetime.
+Artists submitting a Slideroom application to our Summer Residencies are welcome to apply for a scholarship award and may receive a total of two full scholarships over their lifetime.
 Those who have received full scholarship awards in the past must wait three years before applying for funding again.

 What are the studios like?